EamonTracey/NomaePreferences/README.md

 }
 ```

-Link NomaePreferences in the Makeile
+Link NomaePreferences in the Makefile
-Makefile
 ```makefile
 SomeTweak_FRAMEWORKS += NomaePreferences
 ````

-Add NomaePreferences as a dependency
+Add NomaePreferences as a dependency in the control
-Control
 ```
 Depends: com.eamontracey.nomaepreferences
 ```